airsidemobile/JOSESwift/README.md

 To integrate JOSESwift in your Swift project, add it as dependency in your project’s `Package.swift` file:

-⚠️ **Todo:** Test if this actually works and mention that non iOS crypto implementation is still to do.
+:warning: **Todo:** Test if this actually works and mention that non iOS crypto implementation is still to do.

 ``` Swift
 import PackageDescription